 Okanagan Valley has 84% of the province’s wine acreage.
 The quiet family-run boutique vineyards are rich in tradition and character.
 It’s no wonder they are some of the highest-ranked at international competitions.
 There are over 20 wineries to visit in Okanagan Valley, offering tours and tastings.
 Vanmag’s article on The Okanagan’s 8 Most Stunning Wineries might give some ideas!

 Check out the sparkling cyan waters of Lake Kalamalka in the summer!
 You won’t regret it!
 It’s something you have to see up close because pictures do not do it justice.
 There are also plenty of paths and water sports to check out on this B.C. adventure!

 The magic comes from person-to-person interactions with big-hearted Canadians, from First Nations community leaders to horse-packing cowboy guides to park rangers to some of the country’s newer citizens, who hail from foreign lands but find a happy home in Canada.
 We aimed to honor the inclusive feeling of Canada, a warm embrace that brings a human-scale equivalent to those majestic landscapes.”

 –George Stone, National Geographic Traveler editor-in-chief.

-With that being said, the must-see places in Banff are Lake Louise, Moraine Lake, Bow River and Banff National Park.
-There is lots to do in Banff, you’re sure to never have a dull moment.
-Check out more things to do in Banff.
-There are also Banff summer vacation packages and Banff activity packages that are great for your family because you can do more for less!
+Other must-see places in Banff include Lake Lousie, Moraine Lake, Bow River and Banff National Park.
+There’s never a dull moment here.
+Check out more things to do!
+Summer vacation and activity packs are great for families and show what you can for less!